NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 * suggestions on how to update a server secret.

-An IANA registry listing the methods and associated pseudo random function suitable for creating DNS Server cookies is requested, with the method described in this document as the first and as of yet only entry.
+An IANA registry listing the methods and associated pseudo random function suitable for creating DNS Server cookies is created, with the method described in this document as the first and as of yet only entry.

 {mainmatter}